 Planning for Emerging Centers is a program that provides technical assistance in support of efforts by municipalities to create more sustainable, transit-supportive and walkable communities as well as comprehensive approaches to strategic planning at the local level.
 Through this program, the NJTPA provides consultant and staff support to municipalities to conduct various planning studies including integrating transportation into land use plans, transit area plans, multimodal (e.g. vehicular, bus, bike, pedestrian) circulation elements of master plans, climate change and sustainability plans and others.

-The program seeks to advance the goals found in the NJTPA Regional Transportation Plan (Plan 2045) and implement the strategies and actions developed through Together North Jersey, a consortium of public, private and non-profit groups developing a Regional Plan for Sustainable Development.
-The NJTPA has been a leading partner in the Together North Jersey planning effort.
+The program seeks to advance the goals found in the NJTPA Long Range Transportation Plan (Plan 2045) and implement the strategies and actions developed through Together North Jersey, a consortium of public, private and non-profit groups that developed a Regional Plan for Sustainable Development.
+The NJTPA has been a leading partner in the Together North Jersey consortium.

 A solicitation for funding proposals under the program is conducted periodically.
 A committee including NJTPA staff and representation from NJDOT, NJ TRANSIT, and RTAC reviews and scores municipal applications to select program participants.

 Borough of Raritan

 The NJTPA will assist the Borough in creating a Sustainable Economic Development Plan.
 This study will develop a plan for Downtown Raritan to maintain and expand the existing employment and economic base while identifying land use and mobility strategies to realize these goals.
 The plan will also make recommendations for redevelopment opportunities and place-making strategies to advance the Borough's overall economic and sustainability goals.
 This project will build on prior planning efforts including the 2017 Master Plan update.